Browsing all articles by Miodrag Kovačević.

 Blocks That Matter is about intrigue, deception and, most of all, love.
 The power of love towards all things blocky.
 It is a tribute to games with blocks.
 And why not?
 Blocks are great.
 My first ever gaming experience was smashing a block as Alex Kidd.
 Only his blocks didn’t matter all that much (poor Alex Kidd).
 You play as Tetrobot, a robot who can collect blocks of matter and set them four at a time.
 The blocks are scattered throughout the level, each with their own properties.
 The sand […]

-This entry is part 9 of 9 in the series Experience Points The goal of this series was to give an overview of the state of the game from a player perspective, as balanced as possible and taking most things into account.
+The goal of this series was to give an overview of the state of the game from a player perspective, as balanced as possible and taking most things into account.
 At whom was it directed?

 After all the legal disputes over EDGE’s name, I for one am glad to have the opportunity to play it on the PC now.
 EDGE has this inherent charm in the sense that whenever you fire it up on Steam, your humorous friends will flood the screen yelling “EDGE” in all caps.

-This entry is part 8 of 9 in the series Experience Points So far, most of this “Experience Points” series was based on just that: an overview from player experience.
+So far, most of this “Experience Points” series was based on just that: an overview from player experience.
 It’s a bit harder to offer my opinion on PvP when I haven’t dabbled in it much myself.
 As it seems to be a habit of mine, I’ll try and put in a few disclaimers before delving deeper.

 Nailing that feeling of satisfaction when you’ve figured out a solution to the task at hand is very difficult.
 Not all mechanics allow it and not all games offer more than one route from point A to point B. I believe gravity manipulation and physics-based gameplay is one of the greatest things gaming has bothered exploring.
 When done well, it is logical, intuitive and rewarding.
 It’s like pulling out that second to last piece of Jenga.
 This is what Defy Gravity Extended is: an extremely satisfying game.
 You play as […]